mrazjava/booklink-backend/.aws/README.md

 A live release is made manually by creating a new revision of a live task pointing to a final version of the docker image.

-Some more details on the backend topology follow.
+Some more details on the backend AWS infostructure.

 ## Topology
 Domain is managed via [Route53](https://aws.amazon.com/route53/).
 [Application load balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html)